Alice’s Adventures in the Cousins’ War

 ‘I wonder, now, what the Rules of Battle are,’ [Alice] said to herself, as she watched the fight, timidly peeping out from her hiding-place: ‘one Rule seems to be, that if one Knight hits the other, he knocks him off his horse, and if he misses, he tumbles off himself […].’

-This is a clear allusion to the many reversals that occurred during the Wars of the Roses.
+This is a clear allusion to the many reversals of the Wars of the Roses.
 It is a comical, chessboard reflection of the Game of Thrones episode name-cum-tagline, “You Win or You Die”.
 The show, it has already been pointed out, is the Wars of the Roses with a thin veneer of fantasy fiction, with Starks for Yorks, and Lannisters for Lancasters, etc.

 Humpty Dumpty, in the rhyme the character is based on as well as his conversation with Alice, seems to clearly represent Richard Neville, 16th Earl of Warwick.
 Such things are not uncommon, as another such rhyme, “The Grand Old Duke of York”, attests: